Kamilcuk/nomad-tools/README.md

 # Usage

-This module installs command line tool `nomad-tools` with several modes of
+This module installs command line tool `nomadtools` with several modes of
 operation:

 ## watch